maxhbr/LDBcollector/md/OLDAP-2.7.md

                                 "name": "Distribution of Modified Source Code"
                             }
                         ],
-                        "_str": "Description: Relevant documentation for the software should be treated in the same way as for the software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer contained in such software\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n\n", "conditions": {
+                        "_str": "Description: Relevant documentation for the software should be treated in the same way as for the software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer contained in such software\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n", "conditions": {
                             "AND": [
                                 {